hanmpark/scholarship_logtime/README.md

    - **Note that you can only cumulate up to _70 hours_ of bonus logtime and it's only applicable for the next month**
    - **If the logs of the day are not displayed, you have to wait until midnight**
    - **You can't choose a month that is older than 4 months**
+   - **During public holidays, it will append 7 hours to the total logtime automatically**
-   - **If you do logtime during a public holiday, it will append 7 hours to the logtime**
+   - **If you do logtime during a public holiday, it will append to the 7 hours**

 *  **!!
 IT DOESN'T TELL THE EXACT LOGTIME !!**
    - **The program doesn't calculate manually added logtimes**